weshopai/WeShop-UI/README.md

 # WeShop-UI

 Welcome to Weshop_UI_1.0.0!
-This software is an open-source solution derived from our site: https://www.weshop.ai, which specialize in generating images using AI.
+This software is an open-source solution derived from [WeShop.AI](https://weshop.ai), which specialize in generating images using AI.
 We've extracted some business/professional functionalities, removed proprietary elements, and are gradually releasing parts of our services to the public.
 Our goal is to foster innovation and collaboration in AI-powered image creation while maintaining our core business offerings.
 WeShop UI features multi-task management, and a simple and user-friendly interface, perfect for beginners.

 # Introduction

 Weshop_UI_1.0.0 is an open-source solution that brings some functionalities of weshop.ai to your local operation.
-Weshop_UI_1.0.0 leverages Stable Diffusion Webui as its core inference engine, enabling you to deploy https://weshop.ai functionalities locally and generate high-quality AI images without internet or cloud reliance.
+Weshop_UI_1.0.0 leverages Stable Diffusion Webui as its core inference engine, enabling you to deploy [WeShop.AI](https://weshop.ai) functionalities locally and generate high-quality AI images without internet or cloud reliance.

 # News